CSFC 2025 Monitor Bill List

 Summary:

-The bill allows the 911 services enterprise to distribute grants to local alerting authorities to implement language and accessibility services for emergency alerts.
+The act allows the 911 services enterprise to distribute grants to local alerting authorities to implement language and accessibility services for emergency alerts.

 Status: 1/8/2025 Introduced In Senate - Assigned to Business, Labor, & Technology